47degrees/github4s/docs/src/main/tut/issue.md

 ```

-## Delete a Comment
+### Delete a Comment

-You can delete a comment from an issue whit the next parameters:
+You can delete a comment from an issue whit the following parameters:

  - the repository coordinates (owner and name of the repository)
  - `id`: The comment id